panel-attack/panel-attack/CONTRIBUTING.md

 - Avoid the use of shortlived tables and consider pooling if you can't
 - No use of luajit's ffi module

-Ordinarily, pull requests are to be pulled against the `beta` branch.
-Currently a major refactor of client and engine code is in the works on `sceneRefactor`.
+Pull requests are to be pulled against the `beta` branch.
-Please coordinate with maintainers which branch you should work with for your feature.

 ## Formatting Guidelines